rocket-pool/old.docs.rocketpool.net/src/guides/node/withdraw.md

 Here you can see the total balance for each eligible minipool, how much of that balance will be distributed to you, and how much of that balance is reserved for you as a refund (which bypasses distribution).

-Select which minipool you'd like to distribute and close from the list, confirm the action, and all you need to do is wait for your transaction to be validated.
+Select which minipool you'd like to distribute and close from the list, confirm the action, and wait for your transaction to be validated.
 Once it does, your share of the minipool balance (and your refund) will be sent to your withdrawal address, and the minipool will enter the `finalized` state.

-You can verify it by looking at the transaction on a block explorer; for example, feel free to look at [the transaction for closing the above minipool (Prater Testnet)](https://zhejiang.beaconcha.in/tx/0x5557d5e052422d4a46bb4204cabb8093b22fc944664aa0d5d4e8c9adca1865a5 ).
+You can verify it by looking at the transaction on a block explorer; for example, feel free to look at [the transaction for closing the above minipool (Prater Testnet)](https://zhejiang.beaconcha.in/tx/0x5557d5e052422d4a46bb4204cabb8093b22fc944664aa0d5d4e8c9adca1865a5).

+### Unstaking RPL

 At this point, your effective RPL will be updated to remove this minipool from the calculation.
 You can now unstake any RPL you have that would put you over the 150% limit.